jimlindybner/ai-vocab/README.md

 ---

 Happy learning and expanding your vocabulary with AI-powered assistance!
-If you have any questions or need further information, please don't hesitate to contact us.